+Ridership Declines: A majority of our transit providers are reporting reduced ridership for January.

+FTA/ADOT Grant Application Reviews: SEAGO has submitted two grant applications for regional projects.
+Decisions on those applications were expected in January.
+Those decisions are not expected until March at the earliest.

-January. ity of our transit providers a ire reporting reduced ridership for on those applications wer bmitted two grant applications for expected in January.
-Those I will be glad to answer any que estions you may have at the meeting.
-Action Requested: ☐ Action Requested Below
+I will be glad to answer any questions you may have at the meeting.

+☑ Information Only

+Action Requested Below